 We’ll get to that shortly, but there is a good reason that Relay does it this way.
 At least, this is my thought on why Relay does it this way.

-If these courses were purely informational, I’d understand the complaint and side with it.
+If these courses were purely informational, I’d understand the complaint and probably agree with it.

-Often, the best way to help a person is to force them to do what they don’t want to do and tell them what they don’t want to hear.
-Relay has taken—what I believe is a positive and helpful—relatively unusual step in this instant-gratification world by forcing you to slow down and digest the material.
+Often, the best way to help someone is to push them to do what they don’t want to do and hear what they’d rather avoid.
+Relay has taken what I see as a positive—and fairly uncommon—step in today’s instant-gratification world by requiring you to slow down and digest the material.

-If you’re serious about recovery from porn addiction—and I’m assuming you are, which is why you’re even reading this in the first place—then forcing the sequential completion of the course is a necessary feature, not an annoying bug.
+If you’re serious about recovering from porn addiction—and I’m assuming you are, otherwise you wouldn’t be reading this—then requiring sequential course completion isn’t an annoying bug.
+It’s a necessary feature.

-However, if you really want to, you can just mark each video complete and skip.
+That said, if you really want to, you can simply mark each video as complete and skip ahead.

-Without giving away the content for free, here is what I can tell you from my experience in the course so far:
+Without giving away the content itself, here’s what I can share from my experience with the course so far.

-You will come to understand not just what forces in your early life shaped your current compulsive behavior, but why you are unable to get things in control despite desperately wanting to.
+You’ll begin to understand not only which forces in your early life shaped your compulsive behavior, but why you’ve struggled to get things under control despite genuinely wanting to change.

-I was prepared to just skip this course and give an impersonal review, but then Chris Chandler gave an analogy about a tree and drilling holes in it that made me stop and keep watching.
+I initially planned to skip this course and offer a more detached review.
+But then Chris Chandler shared an analogy about a tree and drilling holes in it—one that stopped me in my tracks and made me keep watching.

-I’ve always had an interest in the role that trauma plays in addiction.
-I’ve made a YouTube videobased on my own research around how my early childhood of abuse and poverty in the projects heavily contributed to my future alcoholism.
-So when I saw that, I paused and went through more of the course.
+I’ve long been interested in the role trauma plays in addiction.
+I’ve even made a YouTube video based on my own research into how growing up with abuse and poverty in the projects contributed to my later alcoholism.
+Seeing those ideas reflected in the course made me pause and go deeper instead of moving on.

 How Relay Tracks Progress

-Relay a system called “Recovery Zones” to set up a roadmap for your recovery.
+Relay uses a system called “Recovery Zones” to create a roadmap for your recovery.
 There are three zones.

-The inner circle is abstinence, and constitutes the behaviors you want to avoid entirely.
-The middle circle is called boundaries, and these are the behaviors that are risky and lead towards things you want to avoid entirely, like relapsing and watching porn.
+The inner circle is abstinence.
+It represents the behaviors you want to avoid entirely.
+The middle circle is called boundaries.
+These are behaviors that carry risk and tend to lead toward relapse, such as watching porn.

-And the final, outer circle is called self-care.
-This circle covers the positive behaviors that replace the negative ones that you’re trying to break.
+The final, outer circle is self-care.
+This zone includes the positive behaviors meant to replace the negative ones you’re working to change.

-You set your personal behaviors when you first enter the progress tab.
+You set your personal behaviors for each zone when you first enter the Progress tab.

-The idea is that each day, you check in—either by going directly to the progress tab or clicking it from the “today” screen on the dashboard.
+The idea is that each day, you check in—either by going directly to the Progress tab or by accessing it from the Today screen on the dashboard.

-Relay has provided a comprehensive support program for men who want to change who they are, not just stop what they’re doing.
+Relay has built a comprehensive support program for men who want to change their lives—not just stop a single behavior.

-As long as you remember that Relay is not going to keep you from doing porn, you’ll be motivated to take advantage of the tools that will transform your life.
+As long as you understand that Relay isn’t designed to physically prevent you from watching porn, you’ll be in the right mindset to take full advantage of the tools it offers.
+Those tools are what actually drive long-term change.

-I wish the live meetings didn’t cost extra, but I completely understand why they do.
-And, compared to what you’d pay for the meetings outside of the app, you’re getting an incredible deal.
+I do wish the live meetings were included in the base price, but I also understand why they aren’t.
+Compared to what similar meetings cost outside the app, the value you’re getting is more than fair.

-I recommend you go with Relay if you want to do more than just block porn.
-You get to take courses put together by addiction professionals, work with a group of men on a similar recovery path to your own, and these men check on you in the community and at the live meetings.
+I recommend Relay if you want to do more than just block porn.
+With Relay, you get structured courses created by addiction professionals, support from a group of men on a similar recovery path, and ongoing accountability through both the community and live meetings.

 References